Aukh

-Historical Inhabitants of Aukh
+Historical inhabitants of Aukh

+The territories where the Nakh clans settled were inhabited in ancient times by the Vainakh tribe "Авхар".
+Therefore, the modern teips were not the first Chechens to master these lands.

-Aukh has historically been inhabited by Chechen tribes and were mentioned by several sources of the time as Okoki, Kachkalyki, Gueni, Michkizi and others.
-Aukh was given to Dagestan late 1890's.
-Aukh was very mixed with a lot of different Chechen Teips from all areas of Chechnya and Ingushetia, due to this the tribes living there had several different names in Russian sources.
-All of them recognized themselves as Nakhchoy (Chechens) as can be attested by a letter from 1756 by the Sala-Uzden prince Adzhi who in his letter calls the Chechen clans living in Dagestan "Nation of Nakhshai".
+Aukh has historically been inhabited by Chechen tribes and were mentioned by several sources of the time as Okoki, Gueni, and others.
+Aukh was transferred to Dagestan in 1921.
+Aukh was very mixed with a lot of different Chechen and Ingush teips from all areas of Chechnya and Ingushetia, due to this the tribes living there had several different names in Russian sources.

 History

 Okotsk Lands

 (Russian: Окоцкая земля) is an Old Russian term used by the Russian Tsardom to denote a Chechen feudal entity, which they encountered in the 16th century.
 Okotsk was one of the important allies of Russia in the North Caucasus, and had a rivalry with the other polities of Dagestan, particularly the Kumyk controlled Shamkalate of Tarki.
 It distinguished itself by being in opposition to Persian, Ottoman and Crimean hegemony over the North Caucasus, allying itself with the Russian Tsardom instead.
-The Prince Shikh Okotsky commanded at some point a host of 500 Cossacks and 500 Chechens (Aukhs), although the 500 Aukhs were part of a larger immobilized Chechen force of 1000 infantry and 100 mounted cavalry.
+The Prince Shikh Okotsky commanded at some point a host of 500 Cossacks and 500 Chechens (Aukhs), although the 500 Aukhs were part of a larger immobilized Chechen force of 1,000 infantry and 100 mounted cavalry.
 In the year 1583 Shikh Murza's joint Chechen-Cossack force would attack an Ottoman force traveling from Derbent to the Sea of Azov to the aid of the Crimean Khanate, the Ottoman force took significant damage which hampered their transit from Derbent to the Sea of Azov.

 Aukh Naibstvo

-In the 19th century, Aukh was incorporated into the Caucasian Imamate as one of many Chechen Naibstvos (Administrive unit of the Caucasian Imamate).
-In 1843 the Aukh Naib district was one of the most important Naibstva, it had up to 1500 families and could equally supply 1500 soldiers to the Caucasian Imamate.
-In another report from 1857 Aukh under Naib Hatu had in total 530 warriors or which 200 were cavalry and 330 infantry.
+In the 19th century, Aukh was incorporated into the Caucasian Imamate as one of many Chechen Naibstvos (Administrative unit of the Caucasian Imamate).
+In 1843 the Aukh Naib district was one of the most important Naibstva, it had up to 1,500 families and could equally supply 1,500 soldiers to the Caucasian Imamate.
+In another report from 1857 Aukh under Naib Hatu had in total 530 warriors of which 200 were cavalry and 330 infantry.
 Another famous Naib of Aukh was Bashir-Sheikh from Endirey who belonged to the famous Chechen-Kumyk nobility called Sala-Uzden.